Welcome to Castletown House

 Open Daily during Season

-Castletown House will reopen for the 2018 season on 16 March.
+Castletown House is open daily from 10 am to 6 pm (last admission at 5 pm).
 Tickets can be purchased on site at the visitor reception desk in the main house.
 The grounds are open all year round, and are free to enter and explore.

 Please download the Code of Conduct for Dog Owners at this link.